oncomouse/ShawnaRoss.com/source/slides/dhum.html.md

 ### Jonathan Morse asks the Modernist Studies Association group for

-> _an anthology of primary sources (not just backgrounds or criticism) for a senior-level introduction to modernist literature, primarily in English..[because existing anthologies have] eccentric selections, unfocused intorductions, fine print, no pictures, and typos and editorial errors on almost every page._
+> _an anthology of primary sources (not just backgrounds or criticism) for a senior-level introduction to modernist literature, primarily in English...[because existing anthologies have] eccentric selections, unfocused intorductions, fine print, no pictures, and typos and editorial errors on almost every page._

 ---

 # ModSource: Problem

-### Jane Marie Garrity chimes in, noting that she and her collaborators
+### Jane Garrity chimes in, noting that she and her collaborators for a transnational women's anthology

 > _have encountered some resistance from publishers who...cannot make the finances work.
-Many of the primary sources that we are interested in bringing back into print are not readily available....
-We have also been told that scholarly editions that bring individual writers further up the research ladder are more likely to be published than...'forgotten' and 'noncanonical' figures.
+Many of the primary sources that we are interested in bringing back into print are not readily available.

+> We have also been told that scholarly editions that bring individual writers further up the research ladder are more likely to be published than...'forgotten' and 'noncanonical' figures.
 In short, I think that publishers' commissioning priorities will need to change if everyone's anthology desires are to be met._

 ---